 - All research must be overseen by a faculty member.

-To apply, please email the following to firstname.lastname@example.org:
+To apply, please prepare the following for submission through the application portal

 - Major field of study and current overall GPA.